-The Sea Rescue Service is part of the Safety, Security and Home Affairs and consists of the Sea Rescue Manager, Sea Rescue Deputy Manager, four full-time Rescue Crew Members and eight Auxiliary Rescue Crew Members.
+The Sea Rescue Service is part of the Safety, Security and Home Affairs and consists of the Sea Rescue Manager, Two Deputy Managers, Five full-time Crew Members and Ten Auxiliary Crew Members.

-The New Sea Rescue Facility was built in Rupert’s Bay.
-The facility houses three Rescue Boats, a launching tractor and has the space to conduct all necessary maintenance to ensure the vessels are fully serviceable.
-The facility was occupied in December 2017 and was officially opened by her Excellency Governor Lisa Honan on 4 April 2018.
+The Sea Rescue Facility was built in Rupert’s Bay in 2016 -17, the facility was occupied in December 2017 and was officially opened by her Excellency Governor Lisa Honan on 4 April 2018.
+The facility houses all Rescue Vessels, a launching tractor and has the space to conduct all necessary maintenance to ensure the vessels are fully serviceable.

 There is one offshore vessel -– Redbay Stormforce 11